catcatcat8/mixbytes-audit-dao/README.md

 #### 1. Lack of checks in initialize function

 ##### Description
 If the `voteTime` variable is set to `0` at line https://github.com/litrafi/litra-contract/blob/main/contracts/dao/Voting.sol#L153, then no one will be able to vote cause of division by zero at line https://github.com/litrafi/litra-contract/blob/main/contracts/dao/Voting.sol#L467.
 In this case, the contract will need to be redeployed as there is no ability to change this variable.

-If the `_token` variable is set to zero address the contract will also need to be redeployed.
+If the `_token` variable is set to zero address at line https://github.com/litrafi/litra-contract/blob/main/contracts/dao/Voting.sol#L150 the contract will also need to be redeployed.

 ##### Recommendation
 It is recommended to add an additional checks in `initialize()` function: